Pediatric and School Based AAC Evaluations – 60 minutes

 When evaluating and treating someone a child with a communication disorder therapist can have a long and tedious process in helping secure a device for a pediatric patient or a school based child.
 There are several steps involved from the initial evaluation to submitting a device submission report.
 What tools are available to help us streamline the evaluation process?
 What are the dos and don’ts report writing when we are completing a device submission report?
 How can our treatment plan on the report and IEP help the user acclimate to their device?In this presentation, participants will learn what needs to happen before, during, and after an AAC evaluation for pediatric and/or school based communication device user.
 The resources, tools and strategies learned during this presentation can help a therapist during each stage of an AAC evaluation and treatment plan.
 During the presentation tools and strategies for having the most effective AAC evaluations and device submission reports will be discussed and demonstrated.
 These resources can be easily implemented into a clinician’s evaluation process when working with school based children or pediatric therapy.
 Pediatric and School Based AAC Evaluation Handout Pediatric and School Based AAC Evaluation Additional Handouts

-Rachel has 12 years of experience in the field of speech language pathology and have worked as an expert with assistive technology since 2011.
-First serving as the Pediatric and Adult Neuro AAC Specialist for an outpatient rehabilitation center then transitioning to working with AT and ALS patients with the MN/ND/SD Chapter of the ALS Association's Herbek Sing AT Program, which led me to become the AT Program Manager of the DC/MD/VA Chapter of ALS Association.
-I am an experienced presenter, and I have presented at Closing the Gap, a national AT conference in 2013, 2014, 2015, 2016.
-During the last 2 years, I have presented at the Children’s Hospital AT Symposium, CollaborATe in Richmond, VA as well as a host of support groups, medical clinics, and in-services on the topic of AT/AAC for the ALS patient and/or other eye-gaze users.
+Rachell has 14 years of experience in the field of speech language pathology and has worked as an expert with assistive technology since 2011.
+I served as the Pediatric and Adult Neuro AAC Specialist for an outpatient rehabilitation center then transitioned to working with AT and ALS patients with the MN/ND/SD Chapter of the ALS Association's Herbek Sing AT Program as well as a consultant for the MN Technology for Home Grant.
+This led me to become the AT Program Manager of the DC/MD/VA Chapter of ALS Association and working as an AT Team Lead for a school district.
+I enjoy teaching, and I have presented at Closing the Gap, a national AT conference, 6 times from 2013-2018 as well as at a host of other AT symposiums and webinars.
+Working with eye-gaze users of all ages is just one of my interests and specialty areas under the umbrella of AT.